 - Qualified women candidates and candidates from least developed countries are especially encouraged to apply.

-Number of Scholarships: Students from developing countries are eligible to apply.
+Number of Awards: Students from developing countries are eligible to apply.

 College Admission Requirement

 Entrance Requirement: Applicants must have previous degree.